 b) Information constituting a reason to blow the whistle / disclosure of wrongdoing: any information that, presented together with evidence supporting the claim or reliable indications thereof, provides basic grounds for suspecting the possible perpetration of illegal activity or wrongdoings, the consequences of which affect not only the authority or private entity concerned but extend beyond them to harm or threaten the public interest.

 c) Facilitator: this is a natural person or legal entity who or which contributes, assists or aids the whistleblower to reveal or make public information constituting reason to blow the whistle / disclosure of wrongdoing.

-d) Channels for disclosing wrongdoing: these are systems or mechanisms for conveying information that are made available to any person in possession of information which may concern illegal action or wrongdoing.
+d) Channels for disclosing wrongdoing: these are systems or mechanisms for communicating and conveying information that are made available to any person in possession of information which may concern illegal action or wrongdoing, when they meet the requirements specified in Title III of this law.
 These channels can be internal when they are established by the administration or private entity in order to receive reports of wrongdoing in their sphere of activity, or they can be external when taking the form of channels equipped by any other entity or platform and made available to any person for the purposes of disclosure of wrongdoing.